Yucheng0208/YOLOv8-Enhanced-LSTM-BT/README.md

 # YOLOv8 Pose and Object LSTM Bluetooth Combined

 ## Introduction
-This project integrates **YOLOv8** for pose detection and object recognition with **LSTM (Long Short-Term Memory)** for sequential analysis and **Bluetooth communication** for real-time interaction.
+This project integrates **YOLOv8** for pose detection and object recognition, **LSTM (Long Short-Term Memory)** for sequential analysis, and **Bluetooth communication** for real-time interaction.
 It is designed to provide a robust solution for tracking and analyzing pose and object data in dynamic environments.

 ## Quick Start

 This is my HackMD.io post about the YOLOv8 Tutorial.
 It serves as a quick guide to help you get started efficiently.
 The content is written in Chinese and is user-friendly for Chinese-speaking readers.
 Feel free to refer to it for your learning needs!

 [YoLov8 Tutorial](https://hackmd.io/@Yucheng208/YOLOv8-Tutorial)
 ---